 The index methodology is continually reviewed to ensure it achieves all stated objectives.
-These reviews consider corporate action treatment, eligibility requirements, and maintenance procedures.
+These reviews consider corporate action treatment, selection, and maintenance procedures.
 Subscribers to the index will be notified before any methodology changes are made.
-For more details, refer to the Morningstar Indexes Methodology Change Policy.
+For more details, refer to the Morningstar Index Methodology Change Policy.